 - If a task was not accepted by an agent, the check will be performed again according to the currently active distribution level, until the next "Activation Time" is met.

 - When the last level is reached within a policy, it remains active until the task is canceled - either by caller abort, task cancelled in workflow, queue timeouts, etc.

-- With multiple agents available, the "Order" is applied (→ configured in "General" tab)
+- When multiple agents are selectable and available, the distribution Order is applied (→ configured in General tab)

 Assign the policy to a service

-Your policy will not apply until assigned to a service.
+✅ Precondition: Your previously or newly defined policy will not apply until assigned to a service.
+To do so:

-- Head to the Service Administration > Choose any Contact Center licensed service> "Distribution Tab"
+- Head to the Service Administration > Locate any Contact Center licensed service

-- Ensure the User Assignment Type is set to "Skill-based".
-Services using different User assignment types cannot use this feature.
+- Ensure the User Assignment Type is "Skill-based". 💡 Services using other User assignment types cannot use this feature.

 - Click on the service to reach its Extension Service Settings > Distribution Tab

 Assign the Distribution Policy you created in the previous step.